 Usually, colorectal cancer develops from small polyps found in the colon or rectum.
 Regular screening can detect these polyps, removing them before they become cancerous.
-Regular screenings usually begin at age 50, but some people might benefit from earlier screenings.
+Regular screenings usually begin at age 45 (or earlier based on risk factors).

 You might need to be tested earlier if you have a family history of:

 - A genetic syndrome that increases your risk

 ★ ★ ★ ★ ★My doctor was extremely professional, kind, and highly qualified.
 Would recommend him to all.